MRCardoso/git-code/topics/tag.md

 ### Create a tag
 	git tag name-tag
-	parameters
 * -a create a annotation
 * hash-commit after '-a' create in an old commit
 * -m "message" set a message

 ### show details of the a tag
 	git show name-tag

 ### checkout in a tag
 	git checkout
-	parameters
 * -b branch-name | create a new branch in a specify tag
 * name-tag

 ### list the all tags
 	git tag -l